 - Illegal or improper use of prescription or over-the-counter medicines.
 All prescription medicines must be kept in their original bottle and must have the prescription from the doctor noted on the bottle.
 Prescription medicines found without their prescription attached will be confiscated until such time that the prescription can be produced.
 All prescription medications must be prescribed to the person in possession of the medication.

 - Possession of drug paraphernalia, including but not limited to: water pipes, scales, needles, clips, rolling papers, bongs etc., or any device that may be associated with drug use, regardless of whether it is purchased or handmade, even if used as props for filming.

 - Use of a legal substance in an improper manner (e.g., ingesting a cleaning chemical, inhaling other chemical substances for the purpose of intoxication).

 - Providing drugs with the intent of taking advantage of another.

 The possession or use of drugs or alcohol is strictly forbidden on College premises or during any activities conducted off-campus.
 Faculty and student peers have an obligation to act on concerns regarding alcohol or drug abuse or dependency when encountered by a student.
-Students who need counseling assistance for drug or alcohol dependency should contact the Campus Executive Director or Director of Education, Program Director or Student Resource Center for referrals.
+Students who need counseling assistance for drug or alcohol dependency should contact the Campus Executive Director or Director of Education, or Program Director for referrals.
 All referrals will be kept confidential.
 Information on drug abuse prevention is available at the College for all students and employees.